“There is no such thing as a moral or an immoral book.

 Books are well written or badly written!”

 Welcome to the English subject page.
 Below you will find a breakdown of each year group, including what is taught, how we assess, what enrichment opportunities there are and what can be expected in terms of homework.
-If you need any further information please contact the Head of Department, Ms Cody, at firstname.lastname@example.org.
+If you need any further information please contact the Acting Head of Department, Mrs Mooney, at firstname.lastname@example.org.

 Homework for the Secondary or Sixth Form phase, is set on a regular basis by the class teacher and can be accessed by logging into your Go4Schools account.